jreidell/ResumeApi/README.md

 6. RdlNet2018.Common - This project contains Resume Model Entities (POCO) that are shared between the entire solution as well as the the Interface Contracts, Database Contaxt Objects and Repository Implementation Objects (Contract/Concrete).

-7. RdlWebUI - This is a basic web UI that hosts a description of the application components with various links to demonstrated technologies and disaplys the Resume data formatted in a readable format that can be distributed and viewed on multiple platforms (web/mobile/etc.)
+7. RdlNetReact - REACT JS APP - This is a basic web UI that hosts a description of the application components with various links to demonstrated technologies and disaplys the Resume data formatted in a readable format that can be distributed and viewed on multiple platforms (web/mobile/etc.)

+8. RdlWebUI - ANGULAR 5 JS APP - This is a basic web UI that hosts a description of the application components with various links to demonstrated technologies and disaplys the Resume data formatted in a readable format that can be distributed and viewed on multiple platforms (web/mobile/etc.).
+WRITTEN USING ANGULAR JS